-Public Health Wales is constituted as an NHS Trust and is seeking to appoint a Non-executive Director to its Board.
+Public Health Wales is constituted as an NHS Trust and is seeking to appoint three new Independent Members to its Board.
 This is an exciting time for the organisation as it sets about implementing its long-term strategy.
+This is a significant opportunity to use your skills and experience to make a contribution to its vision: Working to achieve a healthier future for Wales.

-This is a significant opportunity to use your based on a notional commitment of a minimum of (four) 4 days per month but this will be subject to organisational demands and is often higher than the minimum requirement.
+Remuneration £9,360 (Pro rata) per annum Time Commitment The post of Non-executive Director (Local Authority) is a job share and is based on a notional commitment of a minimum of (two) 2 days per month but this will be subject to organisational demands and is often higher than the minimum requirement.